dalequark/daleonai/_posts/2022-03-01-machine-learnings-most-useful-multitool-embeddings.md

 **Try it out**: [Compression, search, interpolation, and clustering of images using machine learning | by Lak Lakshmanan | Towards Data Science](https://towardsdatascience.com/compression-search-interpolation-and-clustering-of-images-using-machine-learning-eb65fcf0abbb)

 ### Products and Shoppers

 Embeddings are especially useful in the retail space when it comes to making product recommendations.
-[How does Spotify know](https://research.atspotify.com/contextual-and-sequential-user-embeddings-for-music-recommendation/) which songs to recommend listeners based on their listening history?
+[How does Spotify know](https://research.atspotify.com/contextual-and-sequential-user-embeddings-for-music-recommendation/) which songs to recommend listeners based on their listening histories?
 [How does Netflix decide](https://netflixtechblog.com/supporting-content-decision-makers-with-machine-learning-995b7b76006f) which movies to suggest?
 How does Amazon know what products to recommend shoppers based on purchase histories?

 Nowadays, the cutting-edge way to build recommendation systems is with embeddings.
 Using purchase/listening/watching history data, retailers train models that embed users and items.

-(More on how that’s done in a second.)
+What does that mean?

 Imagine, for example, that I’m a frequent shopper at an imaginary, high-tech book-selling site called BookShop.
-BookShop maintains two embedding models:
+Using purchase history data, BookShop trained two embedding models:

-The first, its **user embedding mode**l, maps me to user space based on my purchase history.
-Based on the fact that I buy a lot of O’Reilly tech guides, pop science books, and fantasy books, this model maps me close to other nerds in **user space**.
+The first, its user embedding model, maps me, a book-buyer, to user space based on my purchase history.
+I.e. because I buy a lot of O’Reilly tech guides, pop science books, and fantasy books, this model maps me close to other nerds in user space.

-Meanwhile, BookSpace also maintains an **item embedding model** that maps books to **item space**.
+Meanwhile, BookSpace also maintains an item embedding model that maps books to item space.
 In item space, we'd expect books of similar genres and topics to cluster together.
-So, we'd find the vector representing Philip K. Dick's *Do Androids Dream of Electric Sheep* nearby to the vector representing William Gibson's *Neuromancer*, since these books are topically/stylistically similar.
+So, we'd find the vector representing Philip K. Dick's Do Androids Dream of Electric Sheep nearby to the vector representing William Gibson's Neuromancer, since these books are topically/stylistically similar.

+xxx

 Phew.
 Okay.
 So far we’ve talked about: